kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

   - How to make or deliver slightly less and then achieve the required effect.
   - Make or deliver slightly more to achieve the required effect.
 ### Examples
-#TBD
+- Redundancy: allocate slightly more resources for critical tasks

 ## 17 ANOTHER DIMENSION
 ![](/40%20Principles/resources/17%20ANOTHER%20DIMENSION.png)
 ## Strategies and Recommendations
 - Use other dimensions, in addition to the already used ones, in your system or your process.
-- Introduce a new dimension to your system, process, or their supersystem.
+- Introduce a new dimension to your system, process, or supersystem.
 - Use a multi-layered arrangement instead of a single-layer one for a system or a process.
 - Tilt or reorient the system in space.
 - Introduce viewing of your system or process at a different angle
 ### Examples
-- Use multidimensional array
+- Use a multidimensional array
 - Bridge Pattern: consider aggregate as the second dimension

 ## 18 RESONANCE (COORDINATION)